camunda/camunda-docs/docs/apis-tools/operate-api/authentication.md

 | authorization server url | Token issuer server                             | -                    |

 :::note
-For more information on how to get these values for Camunda 8, read [Manage API Clients](/components/console/manage-clusters/manage-api-clients.md).
+For more information on how to get these values for Camunda 8, read [manage API clients](/components/console/manage-clusters/manage-api-clients.md).
 :::

 Send a token issue _POST_ request to the authorization server with the required settings: